 “Deliciousness” is one of the key ingredients in Leyenda’s margarita, and while that might not mean much to your taste buds, we’re sharing it to let you know that this Carroll Gardens spot doesn’t take itself too seriously.
 That said, the cocktails here are some of the best in Brooklyn, and going out of your way to drink on their back patio is always a good idea.
 Leyenda’s perfectly simple classic margaritas can be ordered as a single serving or batched for up to eight servings because they already know you’ll want more than one.

-The whole operation at Los Mariscos is affordable, convenient, and efficient.
+The whole operation at Los Mariscos is convenient, efficient, and reasonably priced.
 And it’s easily our favorite place to hang out around Chelsea Market.
 Inside, you’ll find a few picnic tables, an open kitchen, some fluorescent Christmas lights, and a small bar where you can pick up your margarita.
-We like to order the frozen mezcal one as a smoky-sweet reprieve from all of the chaos going on around us.
+We like to order the mezcal one as a smoky-sweet reprieve from all of the chaos going on around us.
 Pair it with some fish tacos and ceviche while you watch soccer on the TV behind the counter.

 If you live in Forest Hills or plan on seeing a few shows at the nearby stadium soon, this Mexican restaurant should already be on your radar.
-5 Burro Cafe has a sidewalk patio on Austin Street that tends to stay busy.
-And that’s mostly because it’s a fun place to have a frozen margarita with a friend or two.
+5 Burro Cafe on Austin Street tends to stay busy, and that’s mostly because it’s a fun place to have a frozen margarita with a friend or two.
 From passionfruit to watermelon, and all of the classic flavors in between, it’s hard to go wrong with a tequila-based cocktail served in a glass jar at this Queens spot.